 The Company manages its business to the highest behavioural standards and adheres to a policy of strict compliance with all relevant standards, legislation and regulatory conditions.
-The Governance and Risk Management Group ("GRMG") monitored and managed performance in risk-related and compliance areas and met on three occasions during the Regulatory Year.
+The Governance and Risk Management Group ("GRMG") is the principal risk management forum in the Northern Powergrid Group, and monitors and manages performance in risk-related and compliance areas.
+The GRMG met on three occasions during the Regulatory Year in order to review the mechanisms for meeting external obligations, to strengthen the business-control-improvement environment, and to consider and advise on key strategic risks facing the Company.

-As has been the case for some years, breaches by a DNO of its licence conditions could lead to financial penalties, which Ofgem has stated "will have a proportionate impact on shareholder returns".
-In order to assure compliance with licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of approximately 1,720 regulatory obligations contained within the compliance database is currently assigned to around 65 responsible managers.
+As has been the case for some years, breaches by a DNO of its licence conditions and certain other statutory requirements could lead to financial penalties, which Ofgem has stated "will have a proportionate impact on shareholder returns".
+In order to assure compliance with licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of approximately 1,750 regulatory obligations contained within the compliance database is currently assigned to around 75 responsible managers.
 Those responsible managers are required, on a quarterly basis, to review compliance with the relevant obligations that have been assigned to them for certification and report on any identified non-compliances or perceived risks to the compliance process, which are then addressed.
 The Regulation Manager reports to the board of directors on the outcome of each quarter's exercise.